Welcome to Part 6 of the Bearded Dragon Care Sheet: Bearded Dragon Diet and Nutrition!

 Lettuce contains very little nutritional value and should be avoided.
 The only time lettuce should be fed is if the bearded dragon becomes extremely dehydrated.
 A little lettuce can help with hydration issues, but too much can lead to diarrhea, further complicating dehydration.
-Chopped cucumber is a better option for hydration.
+Chopped and peeled cucumber is a better option for hydration.

 Bearded dragons can eat tomatoes, but in a very limited capacity.
 Tomatoes are very acidic and can cause issues if fed frequently.
 A little tomato every now and then is okay.